 It took Cruz several years thereafter to find a professional job as an engineer.
 While working a low-paying survival job as an assistant to a property surveyor, he came across Upwardly Global and decided to participate in one of their courses.
 Within one year, Cruz’s career searching journey came to a close upon landing his first major interview.

-As Cruz reflected on his journey in transitioning into the U.S. workforce, he realized the fierce challenges that came with a lack of information for immigrant jobseekers in his field.
-Cruz decided to write a book aimed to support skilled immigrant engineer jobseekers who may be struggling with the same challenges that he had faced when coming to the U.S.
+As Cruz reflected on his journey transitioning into the U.S. workforce, he realized the fierce challenges that came with a lack of information for immigrant job seekers in his field.
+Cruz decided to write a book aimed to support skilled immigrant engineer job seekers who may be struggling with the same challenges that he had faced when coming to the U.S.

 Cruz’s book is a short and easy read.
 His message is streamlined through a simple and clear writing style.
 Moreover, he spends an adequate amount of time thoroughly explaining any terms that he anticipates are unfamiliar for his target audience.
 The book is also strikingly versatile, offering a variety of types of advice for the different situations a reader might find themselves in.
-In the section, “Identify Where You Currently Are,” Cruz offers three scenarios that might describe the reader’s starting point.
-For example, their engineering degree might be from an ABET-accredited university (ABET stands for the Accreditation Board for Engineering and Technology), which means that their education and skill might have more immediate recognition in the US than those engineers who studied at unaccredited universities.
+In the section “Identify Where You Currently Are,” Cruz offers three scenarios that might describe the reader’s starting point.
+For example, their engineering degree might be from a university accredited by ABET (Accreditation Board for Engineering and Technology), which means that their education and skill might have more immediate recognition in the U.S. than those engineers who studied at unaccredited universities.

 Overall, the book is a great read and strongly recommended for skilled immigrants looking to pursue careers in engineering in the U.S. No matter the background or situation the reader is in, Cruz’s stories help to instill hope for a brighter future.